neurobin/JLIVECD/README.md

 1. Put your `.deb` files in *edit/var/cache/apt/archives* folder (or `pkg` files in *edit/var/cache/pacman/pkg/*) so that they don't get downloaded again in the software installation process.
 2. They will be moved automatically to a folder named debcache (located in the same directory as "edit") prior to image creation so that they won't be included in the iso image.
-3. You never need to delete `.deb` or `pkg` files from *edit/var/cache/apt/archives* manually and you shouldn't (not even with package manger cache clean program unless you want it that way for disk space constraint).
+3. You never need to delete `.deb` or `pkg` files from *edit/var/cache/apt/archives* manually and you shouldn't (not even with package manager cache clean program unless you want it that way for disk space constraint).
 4. Alternatively, you can put the `.deb` or `pkg` files in **debcache** folder too, but in that case you need to run JLIVECD after you have finished copying files to this folder.